 IP address is MINION_IP_ADDRESS

 DHCP is the preferred method for network configuration.
-However, you can also modify the Ubuntu Network configuration file
+However, for private minion versions 1.6.2 and lower, you can also modify the Ubuntu Network configuration file

 /etc/network/interfaces.
 For more on static IP assignment, see Ubuntu's Network configuration documentation.

 For private Minion versions 1.6.3 and higher, which have cloud-init installed, network configuration changes should instead be set in

 /etc/network/interfaces.d/50-cloud-init.cfg.
 The configurations in this file get imported into